phpDocumentor/Scrybe/docs/index.rst

 Scrybe aims to support multiple input formats (only RestructuredText at the moment), combining multiple document sources into one and much much more.

+.. warning:: Please note that the application and this documentation is considered to be in alpha.
+All help is appreciated of course.

 .. toctree::
    :maxdepth: 2